Clyvv/DataAwareDeclareReplayer/README.md

 An event log and a data-aware Declare model are needed as input.
 - An event log can be imported using the first tab.
 - Use the Simple Declare Designer (another ProM plugin) to create a data-aware Declare model.
 This can be found in the middle tab and does not take any input.
-- In the middle table of the ProM framework, select the Data Aware Declare Replayer plugin, add the above inputs and press start.
+- In the middle tab of ProM, select the Data Aware Declare Replayer plugin, add the above inputs and press start.